ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 The learning curve can certainly be difficult due to the new concepts and the multiplicity of files, both on the client side and on the server side.

-All in all, GraphQL is a good alternative/complement to REST and occupies a growing place in architectures that communicate with APIs.
-To go further, other points remain to be addressed, such as cache management, error management, schema stitching or the various tools to debug.
+All in all, GraphQL is a solid alternative/complement to REST and occupies a growing place in architectures that communicate with APIs.
+Other points remain to be addressed, such as cache management, error management, schema stitching, or the various debugging tools

 # Webography